Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 DTag) fragment indicating that the SCHC gateway has received the ACK message.

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and if the MIC is NOT correct, the device shall transmit a Receiver-Abort fragment.
+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and if the RCS is NOT correct, the device shall transmit a Receiver-Abort fragment.
 The retransmission timer is used by the SCHC gateway (the sender), the optimal value is very much application specific but here are some recommended default values.